metadevpro/ts-pegjs/README.md

   * `allowedStartRules` — rules the parser will be allowed to start parsing from (default: the first rule in the grammar)

+### Plugin options

+  * `--no-tslint` — Excludes the default tslint rules exclusions (defaults to false).
+  * `--tslint-ignores` — A custom list of tslint rules to be excluded (comma separated, if no provided, a default tslint rule exclusion list will be applied).

 ### Generating a Parser from CLI

 Sample usage: